 This trope turns out to be the real reason Claymores and related demonic hybrid beings are developed in Claymore.
 The nation is gearing up for a war with another nation that has successfully militarized dragons of all things.

-Zoids would dip into this from time to time but the most prominent example would be how the Ultrasaurus ended a war in a few months but the war had lasted 50 years.
-A few years later the Death Saurer was introduced and destroyed all opposition including the Ultrasaurus only being slowed by terrain too mountainous for its bulk.
-A few years later the Madthunder was introduced and won the war in a year for a country that had been pushed to the brink.
+Zoids would dip into this from time to time but the most prominent example would be how the Ultrasaurus ended a 50 year war in a few months.
+A few years later, the Death Saurer was introduced and destroyed all opposition including the Ultrasaurus.

 Transformers Animated comic "Everything Must Go".
 It is based on the Dr. Seuss book The Sneetches, just replace the Sneetches with Lugnut and Blitzwing, the merchant with Swindle, and the stars on their stomaches with every other weapon in Transformers mythos.
 This ends with the destruction of New Kaon, after which Lugnut and Blitzwing catch on and rip Swindle apart.

 IDW's Transformers fiction treats Combiners as an equivalent to nuclear arms.
 The first, Monstructor, is a horrific abomination that was sealed away by Omega Supreme, and when the Decepticons learn about it, they pull out all the stops to try and acquire him in order to make their own.
 The Autobots, meanwhile, are so concerned about this happening they're willing to abandon Earth to Megatron to reclaim Monstructor.

 In All Hail Megatron, the Decepticon have in fact managed to build their own Combiner, Devestator, who requires the aforementioned Omega Supreme to stop.
 In the follow-up series, Swindle's creation of Monstructor is treated as the equivalent to an illegal nuclear weapon.